SgtCoDFish/bedrock-bootstrap/04-uart/README.md

 # UART

-Next thing is enable a connection and communication over [UART](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter) which will let us upload to and download from our target device.
+We've spent a lot of time getting things set up, so let's actually _do_ something!

+[UART](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter) is very common as a method of transmitting data in embedded or bare metal devices.
+We'll need a communication channel down the road, but for now let's just do the equivalent of a "hello world" to test out our bare metal programming!

+Before this point, we've run QEMU targeting the `virt` machine.
+For this section, we'll use the `sifive_e` machine because it's slightly simpler and it'll build up to something in a later chapter.

-The UART on the `sifive_e` QEMU board matches the UART on the HiFive1 so we should be able to write once and run on both platforms.
+The UART on the `sifive_e` QEMU board matches the UART on the HiFive1 development board, so if you have one handy you can test this program on hardware, too!
+(Note that the given ELF header will only work for Revision A of the board, not Revision B)

-References:
+References for this section:

 - [Freedom Metal UART Driver](https://github.com/sifive/freedom-metal/blob/6d69e6d48babe4472a6f4671b832cb7df941f274/src/drivers/sifive%2Cuart0.c)
 - [dwelch UART Driver](https://github.com/dwelch67/sifive_samples/blob/e93a68e4dfed9f0cc5e3d23cc4ac7c4176f15b98/hifive1/uart02/notmain.c)

 ## Hand Assembling

+Obviously some work is needed to convert an instruction like `addi x15, x15, 0x3c` to hex like `93 87 c7 03`.
+This is what an assembler usually does, and we need to do it by hand.

 We're not going to list how to hand assemble every instruction - it gets boring quickly and it's not hard to reason about how it works.
 There's a reason people use assemblers!

 There are a couple of examples at [1] to help with the basic concepts, and there's a scratchpad of the "working out" in [HAND\_ASSEMBLY\_SCRATCHPAD.md](../guides/HAND_ASSEMBLY_SCRATCHPAD.md) with fuller working for many types of instructions.

+There's an assembler available as part of [substraum](../substratum/), too.

 ## Running `uart.hex`

-`uart.hex` is the end result of our UART example; it does nothing except output a single ASCII "5".
+`uart.hex` is effectively a hex "hello world" for UART.
+It does nothing except output a single ASCII "5".
 We need to "compile" `BUILD/uart.elf` by adding an ELF header with the correct program size, removing the comments and then doing a reverse hexdump on the file.

 We can run on QEMU using `make qemu`: